 1. Why so young?

-Elijah saw three kings whose reigns totaled thirty-six years.
+He served during three kings whose reigns totaled thirty-six years.

 2. Why short names?